José Cruz Jr.: Career

 Cruz was picked to play for Puerto Rico in the 2006 World Baseball Classic.
 In the tournament, Cruz hit .353 with a .476 on-base percentage in five games helping Puerto Rico reach the second round.

 The Dodgers designated Cruz for assignment on August 1, 2006, and eventually released him.
 Cruz later signed a contract with the San Diego Padres and played for them for a portion of the 2007 season.
 Cruz was placed on unconditional release waivers by the Padres on August 1, 2007.
 On August 18, 2007, the New York Yankees signed him to a minor league deal.

 On November 28, 2007, he signed a minor league deal with the Houston Astros.
 At the end of the 2008 spring training, he was added to the 40-man roster.
 He was later designated for assignment.

 Cruz has worked as a Major League Baseball analyst for ESPN (Baseball Tonight) and MLB.com.

 Cruz said that he moved from Bellaire after being arrested by Bellaire police for a missing front license plate on a newly purchased car and spending one night in jail in 2002.
 Cruz accused the police of racial profiling.

 On December 8, 2020, Cruz was named assistant hitting coach for the Detroit Tigers.

 On June 9, 2021, Cruz was hired as the head coach of the Rice Owls.

+On March 13, 2025, Cruz was fired as the head coach at Rice after starting the season 2-14 and posting a 63-126 record during his tenure.

 Head coaching record

 Personal life

-Cruz's son Trei Cruz was drafted in the third round, 73rd overall, by the Detroit Tigers in the 2020 MLB draft.
+Cruz's son Trei Cruz plays in the Detroit Tigers' organization.

 Awards

-Toronto Blue Jays team MVP in 2001.
+Cruz was named the Toronto Blue Jays team MVP in 2001.

 Cruz won the NL Gold Glove in 2003 as a member of the Giants.